Dylan-86/dexetera-docs/docs/create-contract.md

 3. Dexetera verifies it's accessible
 4. System tests Data Source data feed

 **Important**: Data Source must be working and accessible for the entire contract duration.
+Our AI will verify this for you.

 #### Initial Price / Starting Point